alxvega/RottenTomatoes_Scraping/README.md

 ## Getting started:

-This is a web scrapping tool that can help us retrieve movie reviews and info from https://www.rottentomatoes.com/
+This is a web scrapping tool that can help us retrieve the most current most popular movie reviews and info from https://www.rottentomatoes.com/

 It connects to MongoDB's default LocalHost and saves both the crawling and scraping of the site.